SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 ```

 #### Create a security group to be used with mount targets

+We recommend to create Sumo Logic specific Security Group.
+It is needed to authorize cluster to use EFS storage.

+It can be done using the following `bash` script:

 ```bash
 ## Create a security group to be used with mount targets